 However, on weekends or holiday mornings, birthdays, and other special days, it’s nice to slow down and make a big stack of pancakes with toppings and (of course) bacon! 😉

 Which is why it’s time to introduce you to our new favorite weekend breakfast – fluffy ricotta pancakes, or as I’ve been calling them, cannoli pancakes.
-I’ve been making these pancakes for months, just because we’ve been enjoying them so much!
-But it’s time to move onto the next big breakfast idea and finally share these pancakes with all of you.
+I’ve been making these for months, just because we’ve been enjoying them so much!
+But it’s time to move onto the next big breakfast idea and finally share them with all of you.

 To make fluffy ricotta pancakes, mix together the wet ingredients in one bowl and the dry ingredients in another bowl.
 Fold together the wet and dry to make pancake batter.
 Then pour the batter by 1/3 cup amounts onto a hot griddle until golden brown and cooked through.